johncoleman83/chicago-resource-hub/README.md

 all that is needed are some of the JS, CSS & HTML files.
 The PHP is just some of the design stuff.

-* **Materialize**
+* **Material Design**

-The ui uses materialize theme based on material design: https://materializecss.com/
+  * The ui uses materialize theme based on material design: https://materializecss.com/
+  * Also google's material.io design for web: https://github.com/material-components/material-components-web/

 * **FlexSearch**